woodie/forecast/design-doc.md

 ### UI considerations

 Use HTML5/CSS and ERB with some JS to keep things simple.
-Baseline UI from OpenWeather as creative input (see baseline-ui.png).
 Highlight temperature as it was the core element requested, as well as rendering the main attribute (clouds, drizzle, snow) icon/emoji.
 To meet the forecast requirement, we can simply show information for tomorrow.